 The US Department of Labor, Bureau of Labor Statistics includes medical coders and billers in a group called Medical Records and Health Information Technicians.
 According to their 2014-15 Occupational Handbook, The median annual wage of medical records and health information technicians was $34,16 in May 2012.
 The lowest 10% earned less than $22,250, and the top 10% earned more than $56,200.

 The American Academy of Professional Coders (AAPC) performs an annual Medical Coder Salary Survey.
-According to their 2013 salary survey, the average wage in 2013 for a Certified Professional Coder (CPC) was approximately $48,593.
-Medical coders who earned a specialized certification made even more.
+According to their 2014 salary survey, the average salary in 2014 for a Certified Professional Coder (CPC) was approximately $50,775, which is an 8.4% increase from 2013.

-The American Health Information Management Association (AHIMA), another large medical coding and billing association, also conducted a salary survey.
-According to their most recent survey results, the overall average annual salary of survey respondents was $59,935 in 2010.
+The American Health Information Management Association (AHIMA), another large medical coding association, also conducted a salary survey.
+According to their most recent survey results, the overall average annual salary of survey respondents was $65,963 in 2012.